-In terms of supplies, you’ll need a 5-gallon bucket (or something similar).
+- Bucket – You’ll need a 5-gallon bucket (or something similar).
 I bought this one at Walmart in the paint department and as you can see it’s labeled safe for food.
 Even if it’s not labeled as such- I don’t stress too much about it.

-Thermometer– You’ll also need an accurate meat thermometer that can be inserted into the turkey and left there while it’s roasting in the oven.
+- Thermometer– You’ll also need an accurate meat thermometer that can be inserted into the turkey and left there while it’s roasting in the oven.
 Our very favorite is this Chef Alarm from Thermoworks, but there are lots of affordable options on Amazon as well.

-Pan– A heavy roasting pan
+- Pan– A heavy roasting pan.

-Roasting Bags – you can find turkey-size disposable roasting bags in the grocery store, usually near the foil and zip-lock bags.
+- Roasting Bags – you can find turkey-size disposable roasting bags in the grocery store, usually near the foil and zip-lock bags.

-Size Matters– When it comes to your turkey, bigger isn’t always better.
+- Size Matters– When it comes to your turkey, bigger isn’t always better.
 Or ever, actually.
 A big turkey is super impressive, but I wouldn’t buy a turkey larger than 12-14 pounds; if you need more turkey, just buy another one or buy a bone-in breast.
 Bigger turkeys are older turkeys, meaning their meat is not as tender and often more gamey.
 Also, it’s more difficult to properly cook a a very large turkey; if the outside is perfect, the inside may not be quite done.

-Time Matters – The other thing you’re going to need is lots of time, especially if you’re buying a frozen turkey.
+- Time Matters – The other thing you’re going to need is lots of time, especially if you’re buying a frozen turkey.
 Even if they tell you that your turkey will be defrosted in a couple of days in the fridge, I would give the turkey a week in the fridge to thaw or about 1 day for every 4 pounds.

 Ready?
 Scared?
 Don’t be!
 The thing I love MOST about this recipe is that it’s nearly fail-proof.

-The day before you roast your turkey, make sure your turkey is thawed.
+The day before you roast your Thanksgiving turkey, make sure your turkey is thawed.
 Open the packaging and remove all the insides.
 This means you’ll have to check the body cavity and the neck cavity because that is where the pieces are usually hidden.
 If you’re planning on using the giblets and the neck to make gravy, rinse them off and refrigerate them in a Ziploc bag.
 Otherwise, discard them.
 Rinse the turkey inside and out and let it drain.